 For those children who attend hospital appointments or are admitted to hospital on a regular basis, special arrangements may also need to be considered.
-In this event advice may be sought from Medical/ PEVP (Pupils Excluded and Vulnerable Pupils Panel) or Team Around the School who might offer additional support from the Link Education Centres.
+In this event advice may be sought from the PIMS team (physical impairment and medical needs service) or Team Around the School who might offer additional support from the Link Education Centres.
 Children with medical needs may be unable to attend school for many reasons relating to their condition and in this event the school will make arrangements to link the child to suitable learning opportunities with the aim of providing continuity of education, and will facilitate their links with other children so that friendships are sustained.